Macrometacorp/compute-samples/sample-node-app/README.md

 ### Create a Macrometa API Key

-You will need an API key to deploy serverless microservices and make API calls to Macrometa.
+Create an API key to deploy serverless microservices and make API calls to Macrometa.

 If you already have an existing Macrometa account, you can generate an API key by visiting your dashboard and navigating to `Account` → `API Keys` → `New API Key`.